e-noodle/aws/004_Security_Identity_IAM.md

 Allows you to connect Active Directory to AWS

 ## WAF
 Traditionally firewalls protect you at tht network layer.
-WAG allows you to apply Application level prtection to your website
+WAF allows you to apply Application Level protection to your website.

 * SQL injection
 * cross site sripting * Way of connecting up S3 to on premise datacenters

 ## AWS Artifact

-Compliance Documentation
+* Compliance Documentation
-ISO 900 Certification
+* ISO 900 Certification
-PCI Certification
+* PCI Certification

 ## Cloud Watch